 PBI helped fund studies to refine techniques for taking accurate population counts by air.
 Aerial surveys would be far less expensive and time-consuming than traditional capture-recapture methods.
 Although capture efforts give us more detailed information on a population's health and movement patterns, aerial surveys will allow us to take a quick snapshot of how many bears there are in populations that we know little about.

-PBI thanks the National Fish & Wildlife Foundation and Conoco for major funding.
-Thanks, also, to Dr. Steven C. Amstrup, PBI Senior Scientist, past chair of the IUCN Polar Bear Specialist Group and former project leader for Polar Bear Research with the U.S. Geological Survey's (USGS) Alaska Science Center; to George Durner, current project leader for the USGS, and his team; to Dr. Eric V. Regehr and Karyn Rode of the U.S. Fish and Wildlife Service (FWS), principal investigators on the Chukchi Sea study; and to PBI Biologist Mike Lockhart, who assisted with field work in both the southern Beaufort and Chukchi seas.
+PBI thanks Banrock Station and Quark Expeditions for major funding.
+Thanks, also, to Dr. Steven C. Amstrup, PBI chief scientist, past chair of the IUCN Polar Bear Specialist Group and former project leader for Polar Bear Research with the U.S. Geological Survey's (USGS) Alaska Science Center; to George Durner, current project leader for the USGS, and his team; to Dr. Eric V. Regehr and Karyn Rode of the U.S. Fish and Wildlife Service (FWS), principal investigators on the Chukchi Sea study; and to PBI Biologist Mike Lockhart, who assisted with field work in both the southern Beaufort and Chukchi seas.